Name and place of business

 Amend the Statutes in accordance with Article 24.

-The Board shall elect and dismiss the following members of the EC who are not Members of the Board:
+The Board shall elect and dismiss the following Members of the Executive Committee who are not Members of the Board:

 The Secretary General.